umarzarar/SnakeWaterGun_pythonProject/README.md

-# Water, Gun, Snake Game
+# Snake, Water, Gun Game

 This is my first Python project — a simple Water, Gun, Snake game played in the terminal.